rickshahid/SkyMedia/README.md

 ![](https://skymedia.azureedge.net/docs/02.02-SolutionArchitecture.png)

-To deploy the parameterized solution sample within your Azure subscription, leverage the "Deploy to Azure" buttons as follows
+To deploy this media solution sample within your Azure subscription, leverage the "Deploy to Azure" buttons as follows

 <table>
   <tr>